varshabsuresh/energy-climate-nexus/README.md

 ## Contact

-Questions or collaboration: open an issue or reach out via [LinkedIn](https://linkedin.com/in/YOUR_HANDLE).
+Questions or collaboration: open an issue or reach out via [LinkedIn]